Chania area • Kalives • Almirida • Kastelli

 Kalives has retained its relaxed village atmosphere and boasts two long sandy beaches, one to either side.
 Centred around a tree-shaded square, housing a couple of cafés and the handsome church, Kalives has a good choice of authentic local tavernas and small shops which cater for most needs.

-Life in the thriving small resort of Almirida revolves around the beach and the dozen tavernas now here.
+Life in the thriving small resort of Almirida revolves around the beach and there are more than a dozen tavernas now here.
 The area has developed in recent years and the village now has several café-bars, a bakery and a pair of well stocked mini-markets.
 Almirida now has just the right balance between lazy days on the long curve of sandy beach - there are plenty of sunbeds and beach cafés as well as non-motorised water sports (windsurf, kayak, paddleboard, pedalo) - and a vibrant but not OTT evening atmosphere.
 For a change of scene why not walk up the hill to the traditional village of Plaka (20 mins.) and enjoy dinner in the square in one of the several fine local tavernas here?

-From both Almirida and Kalives small motorboats can be rented (tuition given, no licence required - the best way to explore Souda Bay), bicycles can be hired, excursions operate (from late May), there is a bus to Chania and taxis are available.
+From both Almirida and Kalives small motorboats can be rented (tuition given, no licence required - the best way to explore Souda Bay), bicycles can be hired, excursions operate (from early May), there is a bus to Chania and taxis are available.